-The amount of retained profit share held via the DPS plan including earnings on notional investments from retained profit share in prior financial years.
-(2)

-The current year amortisation for equity awards calculated as described in Note 44(xxiii) Performance based remuneration.
-(4) The current year amortisation for PSUs calculated as described in Note 44(xxiii) Performance based remuneration.
+- The amount of the retained profit share held via the DPS plan including earnings on notional investments from retained profit share in prior financial years.
+(2) - The current year amortisation for equity awards calculated as described in Note 44(xxiii) Performance based remuneration. - (4) The current year amortisation for PSUs calculated as described in Note 44(xxiii) Performance based remuneration.
 The current year expense is reduced for previously recognised remuneration expense where performance hurdles have not been met, have been partially met or are not expected to be met.
-(5)

 For KMP residing in US, their remuneration is subject to US social security and Medicare taxes, payable by Macquarie.
-Tax amounts of \$72 thousand and \$138 thousand were paid during FY2021 and FY2022, respectively, and are not included in statutory remuneration.
+Tax amounts of \$138 thousand and \$237 thousand were paid during FY2022 and FY2023, respectively, and are not included in statutory remuneration.
 Includes on-market acquisitions and disposals.
-(6)
+(5)

 RSUs are granted in the financial year following the year of the Company's performance to which the grant relates.
-RSUs disclosed as granted above for 2022 relate to the (7) Consolidated Entity's performance in 2021.
+RSUs disclosed as granted above for 2023 relate to the (7) Consolidated Entity's performance in 2022.